 Now, let’s come to our main point, and that is what we should do if someone has a ‘Heart Attack’?
 The average time a person can live with a blocked heart vessel is only 45 minutes, and we have to do these steps in 45 to 60 minutes so that the patient can survive without damage to their heart.

 So here are steps we all should do immediately if someone we suspect is having a heart attack in front of us.

 Steps to take if someone has a heart attack

-- Ask the patient to sit down and take deep breaths ( that will increase the oxygen stores and helps the body combating this condition ).
+- Ask the patient to sit down and take deep breaths ( that will increase the oxygen stores and help the body comb this condition ).

 - Take the patient to the hospital after all these steps if the ambulance arrives otherwise on the personal vehicle as he/she does not have much time.

-Note: Dark chocolate can be good for your heart if it’s not loaded with sugar and Saturated fat.
+Note: Dark chocolate can be useful for your heart if it’s not loaded with sugar and Saturated fat.